Self-disclosure: On the Internet

 There are four major differences between online communication and face to face communication.
 The first is that Internet users can remain anonymous.
+Individuals are more likely to speak more courageously online compared to how they would during in-person interactions when they are communicating anonymously online, a phenomenon known as the online disinhibition effect.
 The user can choose what personal information (if any) they share with other users.
-Even if the user decides to use their own name, if communicating with people in others cities or countries they are still relatively anonymous.
+Even if the user decides to use their own name, while communicating with people in other cities or countries they are still relatively anonymous.
 The second is that physical distance does not limit interaction on the Internet the way it does in real life.
 The Internet gives the ability to interact with people all over the world and the chance to meet people who have similar interests that one may not have met in their offline life.
 Visual cues, including those pertaining to physical attractiveness, are also not always present on the Internet.
 These factors have been shown to influence initial attraction and relationship formation.
 Finally, Internet users have time to formulate conversations which is not allotted in face to face conversation.
 This gives a user more control in the conversation because they do not have to give an immediate response.